BrandonMFong/chat/notes.md

 * Decided to isolate the `Socket` class.
 May be a good idea to pluck this work out into its own library
 * Each socket connection will have their own dedicated thread that polls the `recv` call.
 This allows us to concurrently handle incoming data from multiple correspondents
 * Each socket connection will have an agent representing the remote user on the other end.
 Having an agent seems to be the best way to id a user by the socket connection.
 I view an agent like a lawyer representing a client.
+* I was using while loops to poll events like ui changes, incoming packets, etc. However, I make it efficient.
+The loops would constantly loop without any sort of waiting on an event.
+This made my computer overheat put the cpu usage up to 300% percent.
+To overcome this, I used my BFLock objects to do a wait/release on the loops/events.
+This reduced the cpu usage to 5% lol